dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 This tutorial covers all of the Dhall configuration language features, in a way that is not specific to an integration (like JSON or YAML) or language binding (like Go or Rust).
-In other words, this tutorial assumes that you've already figured out use Dhall within a project and you want to dive more comprehensively into the core language features.
+In other words, this tutorial assumes that you've already figured out how to use Dhall within a project and you want to dive more comprehensively into the core language features.

 ## Prerequisites